rulematrix/rule-matrix-js/README.md

   * `minSupport`: (`number`) The minimum support (in proportion) of a rule (if a rule does not have a enough support, it will be collapsed) default to 0.01;
   * `width`: (`number`) The width of the svg;
   * `height`: (`number`) The height of the svg;

+## Known Issues

+1. Firefox has trouble using getBBox, which results in the error display of tooltip